 Sierra Club outings to Nepal are doing their best not to contribute to this problem.
 In Kathmandu, our hotel uses solar energy to heat water, and on the trek we use small kerosene stoves for cooking.
 Do not expect an evening campfire.
 We try to lessen our impact in other ways as well; our practice of not bringing unnecessary gear and not burning kerosene to heat luxurious amounts of washing water cuts down drastically on the number of porters needed, while still keeping individual porter loads to a reasonable weight limit.

 We will learn about organizations that assist the Dolpopa in their process of defining and controlling their own development, while preserving their environment and maintaining their heritage and traditions.
 A visit to the locally initiated and operated Tapriza school, founded 17 years ago for Bon children with those same goals in mind, will be a highlight of the trip.
 Learning of the work of wildlife and snow leopard conservation groups will be another.

 Pockets of ancient cultures and unique natural environments have survived intact in this remote corner of Nepal.
 The Nepalese have a positive spirit and attitude, and are examining the successes and failures of the modern world.
 It will become painfully clear how luxurious our own lifestyle really is compared to that of the overwhelming majority of the world's people, bringing into question our inequitable consumption of the world's precious resources.

 Notes for Sierra Club Outings

 Our Nepali guides, besides showing us the route, pitch the tents, cook the food, and are responsible for supervising the camps and porters.
-The staff is comprised of many different ethnic groups, but primarily Rai, Tamang, Gurung, and Sherpa.
+The staff is comprised of several different Nepali ethnic groups, primarily Rai, Tamang, and Sherpa.
 A more cheerful, hardworking crew, and finer traveling companions, is impossible to imagine.